Let’s build your next favorite bass.

 • High mass headstock to prevent dead spots and make you look super cool

-• Do you need four strings or five?
-Do you feel comfortable on a four-string, but really need a low B?
+Do you prefer a four-string, but really need a low B?
 Maybe we should talk about building you a 4 strung B-E-A-D. This is a custom bass made just for you.
-If you need something, just ask!
-I can’t make everything happen, but solving puzzles is what I do.

 The three most common fingerboard woods are Maple, Ebony and Rosewood.